 What else is comparable to a Roku 3?

-There are a number of other Roku models available for purchase, including the much cheaper Roku HD.
+There are a number of other Roku models available for purchase, including the much cheaper Roku HD at Amazon.
 But if you are looking for something that will become a major part of your home entertainment setup, then the added cost of the Roku 3 will be significantly outweighed by the benefits it offers over other Roku models.
 You can read our comparison of the Roku 3 and the Roku HD here.

 Apple also has a set-top streaming box called the Apple TV.
 While it is does offer streaming services like Netflix and Hulu Plus, the best reason to get an Apple TV is if you already have other Apple products.
 This means that you can use a feature called AirPlay that allows you to wirelessly stream content from your iPhone, iPad or Mac computer to the Apple TV.
 You can read our comparison of the Roku 3 and Apple TV here.